-There are many different tools on the market.
-However, our favorite one is the DEWALT DGL523 Lighted Tool Backpack.
-It has an LED light that can easily be directed towards the work area or into the backpack.
+Our favorite backpack is the DEWALT DGL523 Lighted Tool Backpack.
+It has an LED light that can easily be directed toward the work area or into the backpack.
 This is very useful when you’re in a dim area and need to find a tool in the bag quickly.
 Plus, you’ll always have a pretty powerful light ready whenever you need it.
 You can adjust the light to either illuminate a large area or a tiny area very brightly.

 The bag is comfortable to carry, as well.
-It has a padded web carrying handle and adjustable shoulder straps.
-Large pads on the back provide extra support.
-It has padded feet as well, which helps significantly with wear and tear.
-With a total of 57 pockets, this bag can hold pretty much anything you need.
-Forty-eight of these pockets are multi-use, which means you can use them to hold pretty much anything.
-Nine of them are outside and can help you organize your accessories and other smaller parts.
+It has a padded web-carrying handle and adjustable shoulder straps.
+Large pads on the back provide extra support, and it has padded feet, which helps significantly with wear and tear.
+With 57 pockets, this bag can hold pretty much anything you need.
+Forty-eight of these pockets are multi-use, and nine are on the exterior to help you organize your accessories and other smaller parts.

-This is pretty much the only tool backpack you’ll need.
+The Dewalt DGL523 is the only tool backpack you’ll need.

 2. Rugged Tools Tradesman Tool Backpack – Best Value

 Not everyone needs a huge backpack.
-If you only have a few tools or are on a strict budget, then the Rugged Tools Tradesman Tool Backpack is a reliable option for you to consider.
+If you only have a few tools or are on a strict budget, the Rugged Tools Tradesman Tool Backpack is a reliable option for you to consider.
 It is smaller than many of the other options on this list.
-It only has 28 pockets, which is significantly lower than most.
+It only has 28 pockets, which is significantly fewer than most.
 It also doesn’t come with many extra features.
-However, it is very durable and appropriate for various uses.
-If you’re looking for a simple bag, this is the best option for you.
+However, it is durable and appropriate for various uses.
+If you’re looking for a simple bag, the Rugged Tools pack is the best option.

 It is built to last despite its lower price.
-It is made out of 1680D polyester and is made to be used in harsh working environments.
+It is constructed of 1680D polyester and is made to be used in harsh working environments.
 Practically anyone can use this bag and feel impressed, including DIYers and professionals.
-It has a molded hard bottom, which helps protect the tools inside.
-We also found that it makes the bag stand up a bit better, which is always a useful bonus.
+It has a molded hard bottom, which protects the tools inside.
+We also found that it makes the bag stand up better, which is a valuable bonus.
 Plus, it is backed by a 100% satisfaction guarantee.

-We particularly liked that the sternum strap helps distribute the weight a bit better.
-This is very helpful when you’re wearing it for an extended period, though we don’t expect that many people will get the full use of this tool.
-This is the best tool backpack for the money available this year.
+We particularly liked that the sternum strap helps distribute the weight better.
+This is very helpful when you’re wearing it for an extended period.
+The Rugged Tools Tradesman is the best tool backpack for the money available this year.

 3. Veto Pro Pac TECH PAC – Premium Choice

 Some people live and breathe tools.
-In these cases, a premium tool backpack may be precisely what you need.
-The Veto Pro Pac TECH PAC is one such backpack.
-It has 2 storage bays and 4 storage compartments.
+In those cases, a premium tool backpack may be precisely what they need.
+The Veto Pro Pac TECH PAC has two storage bays and four storage compartments.
 It has padded EVA thermal padding, which protects your tools to the greatest extent possible.
-It has a quick-release metal clasp, so you don’t have to fiddle around with a zipper when you’re just trying to get your hammer out.
-It even has a 3 mm thick polypropylene base so that it won’t tip over.
-This is a significant feature since tipping can ruin your organization and damage tools.
+It has a quick-release metal clasp, so you don’t have to fiddle around with a zipper when trying to get your hammer out.
+It even has a 3 mm thick polypropylene base, so it won’t tip over.
+This is a significant feature since tipping can ruin your organization and damage the tools.

-In all, this backpack has 56 different pockets.
+In all, this backpack has 56 pockets.
 These are spread through 4 larger compartments, which helps you stay organized.
-Many of these pockets are multi-purpose so that you can put practically anything in them.
+Many of these pockets are multi-purpose, so you can put practically anything in them.

 It has a 5-year warranty against defects.
-This doesn’t cover everything, but it is better than many other warranties these tools come with.
-We did like the overmolded ergonomic grip and the adjustable padded shoulders, making the bag more comfortable to use.
+This doesn’t cover everything, but it is better than many other warranties from competitors.
+We like the over-molded ergonomic grip and the adjustable padded shoulder straps.